l-robinsonl/notification-server/README.md

 # WebSocket Server

-A high-performance WebSocket server written in Go that integrates with Django applications.
+A high-performance WebSocket server written in Go built to integrate with any ui and api.
+Super easy to extend or customize.

 ## Features